tomerfiliba/plumbum/docs/cli.rst

 Switch Functions
 ----------------
-The decorator :func:`switch <plumbum.cli.switch>` can be seen as the "heart and soul" of the CLI toolkit; it exposes methods of your CLI application as CLI-switches, allowing them to be invoked from the command line.
+The decorator :func:`switch <plumbum.cli.switches.switch>` can be seen as the "heart and soul" of the CLI toolkit; it exposes methods of your CLI application as CLI-switches, allowing them to be invoked from the command line.
 Let's examine the following toy application::